4 Hours / 4 CEs

 • Intended Audience

-This training is designed for clinicians and professionals who want to enhance their understanding and application of the MMPI-3 and other psychological assessment instruments, with a focus on personality and psychopathology evaluation.
-The program is suitable for those seeking to deepen their knowledge and practical skills in assessment across a range of contexts.
+This training is intended for clinicians and professionals who want to enhance their understanding and application of the MMPI-3 and other psychological assessment instruments, with a focus on personality and psychopathology evaluation.
+It is suitable for those specializing in clinical or forensic psychology, as well as related mental health fields, and is relevant for individuals involved in psychological assessment across a range of contexts.

 • Experience Level